a-maystorov/ideally/README.md

 - Dependencies:

-  1. Date-fns

-     - only used in the project comments component to format the date.
+  - Date-fns: used in the project comments component to format the date.

 ## Setup